 Hammocks introduce the tropical mood found on the coasts of Mexico.
 Hanging outside or indoors, these are beautiful lounging options that inspire relaxation.

-Mexican tile accents are possibly the closest you can get to Mexican inspired design.
-Whether using the vivid colors and patterns of ceramic tiles or the more muted and contemporary look found in recent cement mosaic tiles, these add life to walls and floors.
+Mexican tiles are possibly the closest you can get to introducing Mexican style into your home.
+Whether using the vivid colors and patterns of ceramic tiles or the more muted and contemporary look found in encaustic cement mosaic tiles, these add life to walls and floors.

 The ornate patterns and colors were traditionally designed for homes where hot weather omitted the need for area rugs.
 Through tiles people were able to get an accent on floors that was both functional and beautiful.